FastAPI-MEA/fastapi-template/README.md

 After this, we head to the .env to edit some of the values to your taste.
 Each value is explained in the [Config section](#config).

+### Databases
+Databases can be quite dicey and I'm happy to say Alembic is used to handle migrations and whatnots.
+This coupled with SQLAlchemy makes the world a better place.
+Whilst PostgreSQL is assumed to be the default database.
+You can of course edit things to your liking.

+- Create migrations with `docker-compose run web alembic revision -m "Migration message here"`.
+- Run migrations within Docker with `docker-compose run web alembic upgrade head`.

 ## Config
 This section documents configuration options and the meaning of settings values and how to use them.